 Appointment setting is a key task for the telemarketing company, but it’s also important for all sales professionals.
 If you use the telephone to develop your brand, persuasion is one of the most powerful tools you have.
 At Blue Donkey we’ve gathered together a few of our favourite gentle, but powerful, persuasion techniques to help you with your B2B appointment setting.

-Potential customers are much more likely to take a telemarketer seriously, if they can demonstrate an in-depth knowledge of the product or service they’re representing.
-The better you know your business, the easier it will be to answer questions with dexterity and to counter any objections the decision maker you’re speaking to may have.
-As well as enabling you to present an informed argument, knowing your product or service inside-and-out will give the impression you’re an expert in your field.
-This should give the decision maker more confidence in you and your company and should help to persuade them to work with your business.
+Potential customers are much more likely to take your call seriously if you demonstrate in-depth knowledge of your offering.
+The better you know your business, the easier it will be to answer questions and counter objections.
+As well as enabling you to present an informed argument, knowing your product inside-and-out will give the impression you’re an expert in your field.
+When conducting B2B appointment setting, the ultimate goal is to get from the phone conversation to a meeting.
+Oozing the benefits of your product, and having a thorough understanding of your market, will give prospects confidence in you and should help to persuade them to give you some face time.

 Prepare a list of positives

-Though most persuasion techniques rely on your arguments, tone and technique – there is also a lot to be said for playing a more passive role.
-Remember that decision makers often listen to pitches all day long, so making your call a little different will help it to stand out and get noticed.
-Instead of barrelling straight in with your list of benefits and features, try asking the person you’re speaking to about their needs and requirements.
-Once you know a little more about their exact circumstances, it will be easier for you to tailor your product or service’s positives to suit them.
+Though persuasion technique relies on your arguments, there is a lot to be said for playing a more passive role.
+Decision makers often listen to pitches all day long.
+Making your call different will help it to stand out and get noticed.
+Instead of barrelling straight in with your offering, try asking the person you’re speaking to about their needs and requirements.
+Once you know a little more about their circumstances, it will be easier to tailor your offering to suit them.

-To learn more about powerful telemarketing techniques, or if you think your telemarketing team could benefit from some expert training – contact Blue Donkey today.
+To learn more about powerful telemarketing techniques, or if you need some B2B appointment setting for your team – contact Blue Donkey today.